Usage

 ...

 But hold on, since sched.scheduler.enter() is an instance method, our API needs to take a sched.scheduler instance.
-And since it has the priority parameter, our API might better have one as well in order not to lose any functionality of the original API.
+And since it has a priority parameter, our API might better have one as well in order not to lose any functionality of the original API.

 async def sleep(scheduler, priority, duration):